57 new Nevada laws in effect Monday

 It further requires organizations that advocate for patients or medical research to provide information about what payments, donations and other things of value they've received from drug makers and pharmacy benefit managers.

-Also effective Monday is SB474, a sweeping attempt to deal with the opioid addiction crisis.
+Also new January 1is SB474, a sweeping attempt to deal with the opioid addiction crisis.

-The bill would limit initial opioid pain prescriptions to just a 14-day supply, require doctors and other professionals who prescribe pain medications to have solid reasons for prescribing, conduct an assessment of the patient's vulnerability to addiction and develop an evidence based diagnosis and treatment plan.
+The bill limits initial opioid pain prescriptions to just a 14-day supply, require doctors and other professionals who prescribe pain medications to have solid reasons for prescribing, conduct an assessment of the patient's vulnerability to addiction and develop an evidence based diagnosis and treatment plan.

 Recommended Stories For You